openmina/openmina-transaction-generator/README.md

  - `domain` is the domain of the server where you want to send the transactions
  - `port` is the port of the server where you want to send the transactions
  - `network` is the network name.
 Available options are `mainnet` or `testnet`
- - `activeNodeName` is the name of the node that you want to send the transactions
- - `sendToAllNodes` is a boolean that indicates if you want to send the transactions to all nodes 1 by 1 or, if false, all to the active node
+ - `sendToAllNodes` is a boolean that indicates if you want to send the transactions to all nodes 1 by 1 or. _False_ is not implemented yet
  - `transactionsToSend` is the number of transactions that you want to send
  - `transactionFee` is the fee that you want to pay for each transaction **(in micromina)**
  - `transactionAmount` is the amount that you want to send for each transaction **(in micromina)**